GongCun/menu-driver/README.md

 ```

 ###Other tips###
 Sometime we need page the program's output use 'more' or 'less', but if the program is interactive, the 'more' or 'less' will not work.
 So I add a keyword 'PAUSE' to paging the output and will not block the program if it needs to interact with user.
 It depends on a script written in expect: pty.exp.
-The effect is equivalent to using the script command on MAC OS X or Linux:
+The effect is equivalent to using the 'script' command on MAC OS X or Linux:
 ```bash
 $ script output.log [command]
 $ more output.log
 ```

-You even can use like this:
+You can even use like this:
 ```bash
 $ cat system.men
 The system maintenance menu